 The Oculus Quest addresses these issues:

-- The headset will retail for $399, without the need for a headset; for a console, this is an acceptable entry price-point.
+- The headset retails for $399, without the need for a headset; for a console, this is an acceptable entry price-point.

-- The game will ship with several exclusive titles, such as ports of Robo Recall, Beat Saber, and exclusives such as Vader Immortal.
+- The headset ships with several titles, such as ports of Robo Recall, Beat Saber, and exclusives such as all episodes of Vader Immortal.
 This is a strong line-up for its launch.

 - The Oculus Quest is accepted to have ‘good enough’ power to play titles.
 While it will not be as high-quality as Oculus Rift experiences, it may suffice.

-- As a standalone headset, it will be easy to transport and set up.
+- As a standalone headset, it is easy to transport and set up.

-Because of these benefits, the Oculus Quest will likely get a lot of attention in 2019.
+Because of these benefits, the Oculus Quest received a lot of attention in 2019.

 Should I get the Oculus Rift S or Oculus Quest?